champa720/material.io/_sections/materials/science/cc-basics/chapter-4/lesson-4.1.md

 |
 Learn how plant cells and animal cells are alike and how they are different.
 Also find out how cells work."

-objectives:
-- Identify the basic structure of cells
-- Identify similarities and differences in plant and animal cells
-- Understand how cells work

-skills:
-- Support Conclusions
-- Determine Conclusions

-vocabulary:
-- cell
-- diffusion
-- function
-- nucleus

-key_concept:

-- concept: >
-    Cells are the basic units of structure and function in living things.

-- example: |
-    Have you ever watched or played in a musical group?
-If so, you know that even though members of a group play together, each person has a special role.
-One person may sing, while others ploy instruments.
-When each individual musician performs well, the group ploys successfully, and the audience enjoys the music.
-    |
-    Every cell in a living thing works the some way.
-It has individual ports that must work together in order to function successfully.

 ---
 ## The Structure of Cells

 ![Hooke saw hundreds of cells when he looked at a piece of cork under a microscope.](){: .materialboxed .responsive-img }